patrikx3/openwrt-insomnia/README.md

 # Info

-`openwrt.org` says since version `22.03.3` is not buildable, but in `master` is buildable, so at some time it will get a new version.
+For Linksys WRT, `openwrt.org` says, since version `22.03.3`, is not buildable, but in the `master` branch is buildable, so, at some time it will get a working firmware.
 https://openwrt.org/releases/22.03/notes-22.03.3#broken_mv88e6176_switch

 ---